purpleclay/nsv/docs/github-action.md

 # Using the GitHub action

-To get up and running within a GitHub workflow, simply include the publicly available `nsv-action` from the GitHub Actions [marketplace](https://github.com/marketplace/actions/nsv-next-semantic-version).
-Full details on `inputs`, `outputs` and `environment variables` can be found on the documentation.
+To get up and running within a GitHub workflow, include the publicly available `nsv-action` from the GitHub Actions [marketplace](https://github.com/marketplace/actions/nsv-next-semantic-version).
+You can find details on setting `inputs`, `outputs`, and `environment variables` in the documentation.

 ## Tagging a repository